atsaloli/cicd/01_93-deploy-via-git.md

 Checking connectivity... done.
 gitlab-runner@alpha:/tmp/test1$
 ```
-Note: GIT_SSH_COMMAND requires Git v2.3.0 or newer.
+GIT_SSH_COMMAND requires Git v2.3.0 or newer.
 You can also specify the SSH key via `.ssh/config`.

 ## Set up Stage/Prod to pull from Git